GroundBIRD Telescope: Systematics Modelization of MKID Arrays Response

 $N_0$ is the detector's electron density of states at the Fermi level, and $k_B$ is the Boltzmann constant.
 The Bardeen-Cooper-Schrieffer (BCS) theory states that $\Delta$ at temperatures below the superconducting transition temperature $T_c$ can be approximated and expressed as \cite{bcs}

-Inserting Eq. \ref{eq:Delta} into Eq. \ref{eq:fr vs nqp} yields a resonance frequency model as a function of the focal plane temperature, described as
+To account for the offset between thermometer and detector locations, we replace the measured temperature $T$ with an effective value $T + \Delta T$, where the offset $\Delta T$ is treated as an additional free parameter fitted separately for each detector.
+Inserting Eq. \ref{eq:Delta} into Eq. \ref{eq:fr vs nqp} and replacing $T$ to $T+\Delta T$ yields a resonance frequency model as a function of the focal plane temperature, described as

 In this expression, the exponential scale factor $B=\Delta/k_B$, is taken as a physical constant under our operating conditions.
-With $T_c\approx1.28\:K$ measured from our prototype MKID \cite{kutsuma2020}, $B$ is fixed to $2.25\:K$, resulting in a two-parameter model with only $A$ and $C$ as free parameters.
+With $T_c\approx1.2$ K for bulk aluminum\cite{al_Tc}, $B$ is fixed to $2.2$ K, resulting in a three-parameter model with only $A$, $C$ and $\Delta T$ as free parameters.

+The temperature is monitored using a calibrated Lake Shore RX-202A ruthenium oxide sensor.
+The calibration specification sheet provides a standard uncertainty of $\pm2\:\mathrm{mK} \:(1\sigma)$ at our operating temperature ($\sim 290\:\mathrm{mK}$) \cite{LakeShore}.

-Fig. \ref{fig:fr vs T} shows the resonance frequencies of lensless MKIDs against the focal plane temperature, with the best fit result shown as the red curve.
-The model effectively captures the nonlinear decrease in resonance frequency as the temperature increases, supported by reduced-$\chi^2$ of $0.86$.
-This characterization not only validates the physical model for thermally induced frequency shifts but also provides a basis for estimating temperature-related systematics in fully optically coupled MKID arrays.
-The mean residual between the measured and modeled resonance frequencies is approximately $1$ kHz, which is smaller than the average resonance frequency estimation uncertainty of $1.4$ kHz.
+Fig. \ref{fig:fr vs T} shows the fractional shift in the resonance frequency of dark MKIDs against the focal plane temperature, obtained from different detectors, with the thick red curve representing the best fit result, and blue shaded region showing the $\pm2\sigma$ confidence interval.
+The limiting resonance frequency of the model at $\textrm{T}\xrightarrow{}0\:\textrm{K}$ is taken as the reference resonance frequency.